siciarek/jquery-ui-Mask/README.md

 jquery-ui-Mask
 ==============

-Simple extension to the jquery.ui library that shows fullscreen loader with no external graphics, css nor divs.
+Simple extension to the jquery.ui library that displays fullscreen spinning loader.
+View and message can be customized.
+No external graphics, css nor divs is required.